MaltheGram/Project_StopFoodWaste/README.md

   The thoughts behind the info page was to make it simple and straight with facts therefor we have hardcoded the facts.
-    We also wanted to give the info page a simple look and layou to maintain the overall theme of this website in form of layout and colors.
+    We also wanted to give the info page a simple look and layout to maintain the overall theme of this website in form of layout and colors.
     In the info page the HTML is build up by 3 ```<div>``` tags, where the class ```box-border``` also has been used.